aimms/documentation/webui/column-chart-widget.rst

 Moving on, in the "Display Domain" field of the identifier settings, a constant or a model identifier may be specified as well.
 The column chart will then only display data points for which the display condition is evaluated as true.
 In our example, if the indexed (binary) parameter p_IsSomeCenter(c) is specified as the display domain for Demand(c), then the column chart only displays the demand values of the distribution centers c for which the parameter p_IsSomeCenter(c) is not 0.
-We can visualize this effect, for instance, by showing the values of p_IsSomeCenter(c) in a selection widget of type "multiselect" next to the column chart which shows Demand(c):
+We can visualize this effect, for instance, by showing the values of p_IsSomeCenter(c) in a selection widget of type "multiselect" next to the column chart which shows Demand(c).

+.. note:: Please realize that entering the number ‘1’ as the display domain will result in a dense view of your data.

 .. image:: images/ColumnChart-DisplayDomain-1.png
    :align: center